Arize-ai/openinference/python/README.md

 pip install arize-phoenix
 ```

-Then before running the example above, start the collector using:
+Then before running the example above, start Phoenix using:

 ```shell
 python -m phoenix.server.main serve
 ```

-By default, the Phoenix collector is running on `http://localhost:6006`, so the example above will work without modification.
+By default, the Phoenix collector is running on `http://localhost:6006/v1/traces`, so the example above will work without modification.

-Here's a screenshot of traces being visualized in the Phoenix UI:
+Here's a screenshot of traces being visualized in the Phoenix UI.
+Visit `http://localhost:6006` on your browser.

 ![LLM Application Tracing](https://github.com/Arize-ai/phoenix-assets/blob/main/gifs/langchain_rag_stuff_documents_chain_10mb.gif?raw=true)